-Who Is Behind The Time Blocking Summit?
+Who Is Behind the Task Management & Time Blocking Summit?

 You know enough about the summit to ask yourself, “Who is behind this?”
 You’re interested in your professional growth, but where exactly is this all coming from?

 Well, I’m Francis Wade and I am the founder of the Task Management & Time Blocking Summit.
 I also host a podcast by the same name.

 We launched the summit in 2020, the week before COVID hit North America and things began shutting down.
 But that wasn’t the start of the journey for my wife Dale and I.

 That probably started in my undergraduate days, when I used time blocking to complete my studies at Cornell University.
 Looking to accelerate my program in Operations Research, I ran afoul of the engineering school’s rules.
 As the dean explained ruefully, “No, you can’t squeeze both Bachelor’s and Master’s degrees into four years!
 It just doesn’t work that way.”

 Stressful school days quickly turned into a relatively normal pace while I worked at A&T Bell Labs, my next stop.
 However, when I started my own company five years later, I once again picked up the challenge of being a “Mega-Tasker”…someone who is trying to get a lot done and assigns themselves lots and lots of time demands.